-Preparing for year-end finances shouldn’t only be about taxes.
-It is a perfect time to prepare your business for the holiday rush and begin business planning to meet your financial goals.
-Follow our 3 tips to prepare your business for the holidays and then use our year-end checklist to start off the new year with clean books.
+Preparing for year end finances shouldn’t only be about taxes.
+It’s a perfect time to prepare your business for the holiday rush and begin business planning to meet your financial goals.
+Follow our 3 tips to prepare your business for the holidays and then use our year end checklist to start off the new year with clean books.

 How to Prepare Your Business for the 2022 Holiday Rush

 You can expect shoppers will be feeling the pinch of inflation and looming recession.
 As a result, you can expect to face similar challenges seen in the last two holiday seasons.
 Here are 3 tips to prepare your business for the 2022 holiday rush:

 1).
 Run holiday inventory reports

 Run a historical report of September through November sales for your most popular holiday items.
 The year-over-year comparison will offer a good indicator of existing customers’ normal buying behavior.
 Expect customers to be shopping early and going after sales.
 Consider your strengths and work to maximize those.

 2).
 Don’t go too big with the discounts